Projects always have issues. It is a project manager’s job to find events that cause issues and manage them proactively.

 Plan Risk Management

-In the plan risk management process, you define how you’re going to conduct the various risk management activities.
+Here, you define how you will conduct various risk management activities.

-You define how you’re going to identify the risks, and once they are identified, how they will be categorized.
+You define how you’re going to identify the risks, and how they will be categorized, analyzed, etc.

-Interview usually happens one to one.
-In interview, you approach to some very busy and important stakeholders with one of your team members.
-You ask some pre-selected questions during your conversation.
-The team member records all of these conversations.
+In an interview, you approach busy and important stakeholders with a team member.
+You ask pre-selected questions during your conversation.
+The team member records these conversations.